-An on-campus workshop takes place to start the module.
-This workshop gives an overview on the topics and sections of the module, including the theoretical part and the work groups part, on the main aims and expected learning outcomes, as well as on strategies to achieve these.
+An on-campus workshop takes place to start each of the modules 1 - 6.
+This workshop gives an overview on the topics and sections of the module, on the main aims and expected learning outcomes, as well as on strategies to achieve these.
 The workshop illustrates key elements of the module.
 This is then followed by the distance teaching part, which consists of internet interaction including 12 study units (multimedia VLE and texts), student's personal work, and tutorial feedback.

 Student's individual learning includes submission of a series of written contributions per module, which are commented by staff to mimic the normal referee procedure following submission of an article to a scientific journal.
-Essays are assessed in the manner of the peer review process used by scientific journals.Dealing with that staff feedback is part of student's individual work, and is documented by submitting a revised contribution, the "optimized essay".
+Essays are assessed in the manner of the peer review process used by scientific journals.
+Dealing with that staff feedback is part of student's individual work, and is documented by submitting a revised contribution, the "optimized essay".
 The optimized essays presented also reflect students' ability to cope with staff feedback to students' preliminary contributions during the distance learning process.